MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 The MSI distributable is used for installing or updating the Azure CLI on Windows.
 You don't need to uninstall current versions before using the MSI installer because the MSI will update any existing version.

+> [!Note]
+> After the installation is complete, you will need to close and reopen any active terminal window to use the Azure CLI.

 # [Microsoft Installer (MSI)](#tab/azure-cli)

 ### Latest version

 Download and install the latest release of the Azure CLI.
 When the installer asks if it can make changes to your computer, click the "Yes" box.
-After the installation is complete, you will need to close and reopen any active Windows Command Prompt or PowerShell windows to use the Azure CLI.

 > [!div class="nextstepaction"]
 > [Latest release of the Azure CLI](https://aka.ms/installazurecliwindows)